Kate met her first husband, Jim Threapleton, on the set of her movie Hideous Kinky (1998), where he was working as an assistant director.

 Was devastated when Alan Rickman died in 2016.
 She gave a tearful tribute to him at the London Critics Awards a few days after he passed away.

 Turned down the role of Milada Horáková in Milada (2017), eventually played by Ayelet Zurer.

-As of 2017, the video of her 2009 Oscar win has 6,9 million views on YouTube, the second most-watched video of a Best Actress winner after Jennifer Lawrence's 7,2 million views on her 2013 Oscar win.
+As of 2017, the video of her 2009 Oscar win has 8,1 million views on YouTube - the most-watched video of a Best Actress winner of all times followed by Jennifer Lawrence at #2 with 8 million views on her 2013 Oscar win.

 Paternal granddaughter of Charles (1908-1989) and Blanche (née Sims) Winslet (1909-1993).

 Born on the same date as Scott Weinger.

 Counts Jodie Foster's portrayal of Iris in Taxi Driver (1976) as the role that greatly changed how she perceived the art of acting.